FNDCPASS

 where ORACLE_USERNAME = ‘APPLSYSPUB’;

-Once these updates are done, try your luck by running FNDCPASS and it should work fine.
+try your luck by running FNDCPASS and it should work fine.

 References